LONG BIO.... (SHORT ONE DOWN BELOW)

 But even though John and Daryl created visions in my head that still have yet to leave my memory, There were three ladies who were even more important in guiding me along the path of music.
 I would religiously watch Barbara Mandrel and the Mandrel sisters perform and I was hooked.
 Their stage presence was undeniable.
 Truly one of the best entertainers out there.
 I always wanted to be them.
 Singing, dancing, writing, connecting with the audience like no other...

-When I started getting serious about music as my career, I wanted to do more than sing songs by other artists.
-I was called the “Next Shania” by the stations around the Spokane, Washington area, and for a moment, I thought, “ I look like her, I can sing her songs, now I need to learn how to write like her”.
-Although Garth was hot on the charts as well, Shania spoke my language.
-Her and Reba.
-But what was so funny and ironic, was if anyone looked into my living room, they would have seen me dancing to Donna Summer, Lou Rawls, and the Bee Gees; or I would have been dusting and cleaning the house while singing along with the Supremes and Mariah Carey.
+When I started getting serious about music as my career, I saw it as a way out.
+A way out of the verbal, emotional and physical abuse I was enduring.
+A way to keep me moving forward in the life I so deeply wanted out of.
+Garth, Shania, Reba.
+They touched my soul lyrically.
+Donna Summer, Lou Rawls, Bee Gees, the Supremes and Mariah Carey, kept me going strong when it came to being the Cinderella of the 90's.
 All of these amazing artists, and so many more in every genre helped shape my musical ears.
 As if Motown, Pop, and Country stars weren't enough for me, I was also singing Jazz and I was part of The Spokane Symphony Chorale for five years!
 No matter the style though, it was an escape.
 An escape from my current situation I would happen to be in.
 If it wasn't for music, I probably wouldn't still be here.

-So I set out to learn how to write.
-I dove right in, going to Nashville, taking courses, studying the charts, etc. When I started having marital issues concerning my music, I decided to go back to school for audio engineering.
+When I set out to learn how to write, I dove right in, going to Nashville, taking courses, studying the charts, etc. When I started having marital issues concerning my music, it seemed I jumped from one frying pan, to another- my home life to my married life.
+I decided to go back to school for audio engineering.
+I had wanted to move to Nashville, but I wasn't allowed to, so schooling for live sound was better than nothing in the music business.
 My mentality was, If I can’t be on the stage, then I will be in front of it, or behind it.
-It was great!
 That experience and knowledge landed me gigs where I was running sound or assisting for artists such as Joan Jett, Trace Adkins, Herman’s Hermits, Zach Brown, Chuck Wicks and numerous other regional and national touring bands.
 Going back to college, is also where I met Jessica Williams from Divulge Records, and from 2006-2011, I was on her label.
+We created my "Honeysweet" Album and my "Smile Again" Video, with the Vanished Children's Alliance.

 Since then I have gone on to achieve some wonderful accolades, such as: